Impossible Cloud Network Documentation

 Where:

-• SS is the current staking ratio (from 0 to 1)
+• SSS is the current staking ratio (from 0 to 1)

 Commitment Duration Scaling